extplug/ExtPlug/README.md

 (extp = window.extp || []).push(function (ext) {

   // ext.define takes care of registering your module with ExtPlug, so you can just
-  // return a Module definition from the callback. ext.define('ExampleModule', function (require, exports, module) {
+  // return a Module class from the callback. ext.define('ExampleModule', function (require, exports, module) {

     var Events = require('plug/core/Events'),